sujaymansingh/mypi/README.md

 This will start up a server on `localhost:5000`

-Now if you have a python project (i.e. one that is build using `setup.py`) on github, you can build it:
+Now if you have a python project (i.e. one that is built using `setup.py`) on github, you can build it:

 ```
 $ curl -X POST http://localhost:5000/ensure/github/sujaymansingh/mypi